pixelgalaxies/crescendo/README.md

 #### .navbar

 > This class goes in the nav tag.
 It will make sure its width is 100% of available space.
-Or you can use the navbar-set for a fixed-width navbar.
+Or you can use the navbar-fixed for a fixed-width navbar.

 ```
 <nav class="navbar"></nav>